localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

       - LAMBDA_DOCKER_FLAGS=-p 127.0.0.1:5050:5050
 ```

-Note the `suspend=y` option here, it will delay code execution until debugger is
+Note the `suspend=y` option here, it will delay code execution until the debugger is
-attached to debgger server.
-If you want to change that simply switch to `suspend=n`.
+attached to the debugger server.
+If you want to change that, simply switch to `suspend=n`.

 ### Configuring IntelliJ IDEA for remote JVM debugging